Topical gels: Limitations of topical gels

 There may be flocculation in some gels, which may produce an unstable gel.
 The rheology of some gels are easily altered by environmental factors such as temperature and humidity, resulting in stricter storage requirements.
 Syneresis of the gel may occur during storage, causing the gel to shrink unpredictably or even dry out.
 The gelators may precipitate and salt out, and some drugs may degrade in gel formulation due to the other ingredients present in the formulation.

 Some additives and gelators added into the formulation may cause irritation problems, such as skin irritation, dermatitis or allergic conditions.
-The increased water content in gels increases the chances of microbial or fungal attack, which may contaminate the gel, making it unsuitable for use.
+The increased water content in gels increases the chances of bacterial or fungal attack, which may contaminate the gel, making it unsuitable for use.
 Considering the direct route of administration, drugs must be very small in size to have an effective plasma concentration for action.
 The particle size and other properties of the drug may also affect its absorption through the skin barrier, resulting in an unreliable effect.